 Exit Tinajas Altas Pass onto the Davis Plain.
 A Border Patrol "lifesaving tower greets you".
 The signage certainly grabs you; "ATTENTION!
 You cannot walk to safety from this point!
 You are in danger of Dying if you do not summon help!
 If you need help, Push the red button.
 US Border Patrol will arrive in 1 hour.
 Do Not Leave This Location!"

 Cipriano Pass turn-off.
 This pass marks the geologic separation between the Tinajas Altas Range to the south and the Gila Mountain Range to the north.

 Fortuna Mines turn-off.
 The main road will bear west with a stony 4WD track gently curving north following a wash beside a lava flow.

-that marks the beginning of a self-guided walking tour of the turn-of-the-century mining town.
+Continue climbing the cobblestone-like track until you reach the basin site of Fortuna Mines.
+There is a trail head kiosk that marks the beginning of a self-guided walking tour of the turn-of-the-century mining town.
 A rich outcrop was discovered in the volcanic rock in 1894.
 Soon the La Fortuna Gold Mining and Milling Company was established on the site employing about 100 miners.
-A 20-stamp mill was build and water piped in from the Gila River.
-Between 1986 and 1904 more than $2.5M in bullion was extracted from the site.
-The saloons and whorehouses did a roaring trade.
-By 1904 the vein was lost along a fault line and the site soon became the ghost town seen today.
+A 20-stamp mill was built, and water piped in from the Gila River.
+Between 1986 and 1904, more than $2.5M in bullion was extracted from the site.
+The saloons and whorehouses made a roaring trade.
+By 1904 the vein was lost along a fault line, and the site soon became the ghost town seen today.